slatedocs/slate/source/includes/_associations.md

   }
 ```

-Please note: when an array of IDs is accepted as a parameter, the IDs that are provided will replace any associations already in place.
+When an array of IDs is accepted as a parameter, the IDs that are provided will replace any associations already in place.

 For example: